victorjoh/lions-pride-inn/README.md

 Create a branch of this repository called firstname1-firstname2 where firstname1 is your first name and firstname2 is your coding partner's first name.
-Import the project as a Gradle project in Eclipse or any other IDE that you like.
-If you are using Eclipse, you can import the project via:
+Import the project as a Gradle project in Eclipse or your preferred IDE.
+In Eclipse, you can import the project via:
 1. File > Import...
 2. Select Existing Gradle Project
 3. Select the directory in which this README exists